hoangduytranuk/blender_manual/blender_docs/manual/scene_layout/object/editing/transform/control/orientations.rst

 ============

 Global
-   The manipulator matches the *Global* (or *World*) axis.
+   The gizmo matches the *Global* (or *World*) axis.

-   The :doc:`Mini Axis </editors/3dview/startup_scene>` in the lower left corner of the viewport, and the *Grid Floor*, shows the axes of world coordinate system.
+   The :doc:`Axis </editors/3dview/startup_scene>` in the top right corner of the viewport, and the *Grid Floor*, shows the axes of world coordinate system.

 Local
-   The manipulator matches the *Object* axis.
+   The gizmo matches the *Object* axis.

-   When an object is rotated, the direction of the *Local* manipulator matches to the object's rotation relative to the global axes.
+   When an object is rotated, the direction of the *Local* gizmo matches to the object's rotation relative to the global axes.
-   While the *Global* manipulator always correspond to world coordinates.
+   While the *Global* gizmo always correspond to world coordinates.

 Normal
-   The Z axis of the manipulator will match the :doc:`Normal </modeling/meshes/editing/normals>` of the selected element.
+   The Z axis of the gizmo will match the :doc:`Normal </modeling/meshes/editing/normals>` of the selected element.
    If multiple elements are selected, it will orient towards the average of those normals.